XMPro/CSV-Listener/README.md

 }
 ```

-### Configurations
+### Configuration
 In the *GetConfigurationTemplate* method, parse the JSON representation of the settings into the Settings object.

 ```csharp
 Settings settingsObj = Settings.Parse(template);
 new Populator(parameters).Populate(settingsObj);
 ```

 Get the setting for the file upload control that would allow the user to upload a CSV file and set the value.
 Get the content of the file and store it in a variable.

 ```csharp
 FileUpload CsvFile = settingsObj.Find("File") as FileUpload;
 CsvFile.Value = CsvFile.Value ?? new XMIoT.Framework.Settings.File();
 var CsvFileContent = CsvFile.Value?.Content ?? null;
 ```

-Get the CSV Definition grid setting from the settings object and enable delete and insert operations on the grid.
+Get the CSV definition grid setting from the settings object and enable delete and insert operations on the grid.

 ```csharp
 var CSVDefinitionGrid = settingsObj.Find("CSVDefinition") as Grid;
 CSVDefinitionGrid.DisableDelete = true;
 CSVDefinitionGrid.DisableInsert = true;
 ```

-If the CSV Definition grid is not empty, get all the headers of the CSV file.
+If the CSV definition grid is not empty, get all the headers of the CSV file.

 ```csharp
 var fields = new List<String>();
 if (CsvFileContent != null)
     fields = GetHeader(CsvFileContent).ToList();
 ```

 Next, for each of the headers, add a new row to the *JArray* object.
 For each of the children of this object, verify if there's an item that matches the *Name* key.
 If a match is found, set the *foundMatch* flag to *true*.
 If no match is found, add a new grid row containing the name and type of the field.
-By checking if a match can be found, you are making sure that duplicate headers are not added to the CSV Definition grid.
+By checking if a match can be found, you are making sure that duplicate headers are not added to the CSV definition grid.

-When the CSV Definition grid is populated with the headers of the CSV file, the default data type of all columns will be *String*.
+When the CSV definition grid is populated with the headers of the CSV file, the default data type of all columns will be *String*.
 The user will then be responsible for making sure that the data type of these columns are correctly specified.
 If any data type column needs changing, the user has to update it.

 ```csharp
 var newRows = new JArray();
 var rows = CSVDefinitionGrid.Rows?.ToList() ?? new List<IDictionary<string, object>>();